-The Spartan Village Child Development Center attempts to serve the special needs of students with a sliding pay scale and different scheduling options.
-Full-day, half-day, and drop-in care is offered for children aged 2 weeks to 6 years.
+The Spartan Child Development Center, located in Spartan Village, attempts to serve the special needs of students with a sliding pay scale and different scheduling options.
+Fullday, half-day, and drop-in care is offered for children aged 2 weeks to 6 years.
 Call 353-5154.